thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # 3. How to create a REST Client with JAX-RS and MicroProfile?

 Here you see the REST Client interface definition of the REST Endpoint for the Authors microservice.
-MicroProfile will create a RESTful Client, when the test class uses that interface.
+MicroProfile will create a RESTful Client, when we use the that interface for our JUnit test.

 I define the expected return value of `getAuthors` response as a `String`.

+As you see most we using only one annotation of MicroProfile `@RegisterRestClient` and remaing annotations are from JAX-RS.

 ```java
 import javax.ws.rs.Path;